Argentina–Syria relations: History

 Informal ties between the countries date back to the late 19th and early 20th centuries when significant waves of Syrian immigrants arrived in Argentina as part of the broader Arab migration from the Ottoman Empire.
 These early Syrian migrants contributed to fostering closer relations between the two countries, forming a strong Syrian-Argentine community that has since played a key role in the relationship.

 Argentina has traditionally maintained a neutral stance in the Middle East, focusing its diplomatic efforts on maintaining peaceful and cooperative relations with all countries in the region, including Syria.

 Over the years, both nations have exchanged high-level visits aimed at enhancing bilateral cooperation in areas such as trade, culture, and mutual assistance.

 Diplomatic relations between Argentina and Syria were officially established on 23 November 1945.

 Meeting between Minister of Foreign Affairs Diana Mondino and the chiefs of missions of the Arab League members in 2024.
 Syrian ambassador Sami Salameh second from right.

 Since the outbreak of the Syrian Civil War in 2011, Argentina has called for a peaceful resolution to the conflict through diplomatic means.
 While Argentina has not been directly involved in the conflict, it has expressed concern over the humanitarian situation in Syria and supported international efforts for a ceasefire and dialogue between the warring factions.

+On October 2014, Argentina launched the "Programa Siria", which benefited around 100 people in order to facilitate the arrival of affected citizens by the civil war who wished to settle in the country, making it the second South American nation —after Uruguay— to adopt measures of this kind.
+The program offered beneficiaries an entry visa granting temporary residence and the option to apply for permanent residency.
+It was published in the Boletín Oficial de la República Argentina, and was originally set to run until October 21, 2015 and the measure also reached to Palestine refugees in the country.

 In May 2016, Argentine Foreign Minister Susana Malcorra paid a visit to Lebanon.
 During her visit, she met with various local organizations assisting refugees affected by the Syrian Civil War and visited a Syrian refugee camp close to the Lebanese-Syrian border.
 After that, the Argentine government implemented a humanitarian visa program aimed at providing refuge for Syrians affected by the war, allowing Syrian families to seek asylum in Argentina.